Nuno Bettencourt: Extreme

-Additional works
+Other projects

+Bettencourt provided rhythm guitar on the single version of Janet Jackson's "Black Cat" (1990) which became a number one hit on the Billboard Hot 100.

 In 1991, Bettencourt produced Dweezil Zappa's release on Barking Pumpkin Records, Confessions.
 On this record Bettencourt also sings lead vocals for the first time, on a semi-ballad entitled "The Kiss".
 Extreme members Gary Cherone and Pat Badger also contributed.

 In 1993, Bettencourt co-wrote and produced "Where Are You Going" for the Super Mario Bros. movie.
 He also joined Robert Palmer in the studio to record Palmer's album Honey.
 According to former Journey lead singer Steve Perry, Bettencourt has teamed with him to write and arrange songs.
 He also has written and recorded with Tantric (Bettencourt co-wrote Tantric's hit single "Hey Now"), BB Mak, and Toni Braxton.